Medical Practice Overhead or Improve the Top Line?

 Quit Blaming it on Medical Practice Overhead

-In recent months, I’ve heard more and more complaining about medical practice overhead by physicians practicing in all types of practice environment, large, medium, and small of size.
+In recent months, I’ve heard more and more complaining about medical practice overhead by physicians practicing in all types of practice environment, large, medium, and small of a size.
 Well here is my simple response to all of this: IT’S NOT ABOUT OVERHEAD ANYMORE – IT’S ALL ABOUT THE TOP LINE!!!!
 As I mentioned in a previous article, it’s time to quit blaming overhead.

 Overhead is such an easy target for physicians because it’s something they see every day and it’s easy to pick on as a short term solution to prop up the bottom line.
 However, in most medical practices, can overhead really be cut that much?
 If you’ve been doing your job, my answer is no. Sure you can “nickel and dime” it but are the reductions you can make really end up being that material?
-Let me put it another way – if I as a consultant can walk in to your medical practice right now and substantially cut your overhead, then all management should be fired on the spot.
-I can’t believe with everything going on the marketplace that anyone would allow a medical practice to have overhead bloat.
+Let me put it another way – if I was a consultant can walk into your medical practice right now and substantially cut your overhead, then all management should be fired on the spot.
+I can’t believe with everything going on in the marketplace that anyone would allow a medical practice to have overhead bloat.